Moving to another country can be challenging, and without a significant other by your side, loneliness can creep in.

 When it comes to the Netherlands and dating, things go a little differently.
 They’ve decided to skip all that.
 Marriage is seen as a serious commitment by many and shouldn’t be taken lightly.

-So you meet someone?
+So you met someone?
 Great.
 Is the relationship going well?
-Then let’s move in together and maybe buy a house!
+Amazing, then let’s move in together and maybe buy a house!
 Cool.
 What’s next?
 How about becoming parents?

 READ MORE | Dutch Quirk #90: go through a ridiculous number of dating stages before committing